Bicycle-sharing system: Usage patterns

 Most bike-sharing systems allow the bicycles to be returned to any station in the system, which facilitates one-way trips because the users do not need to return the bicycles to the origin.
 Thus, one bike may take 10–15 rides a day with different users and can be ridden up to 10000 km a year (as in Vélo'v in Lyon, France).
-Each bike has at least one rides with one unique user per day which indicates that in 2014 there were a minimum of at least 294 million unique bike share cyclists worldwide (806,200 bicycles x 365) although some estimates are much.
+Each bike has at least one rides with one unique user per day which indicates that in 2014 there were a minimum of at least 294 million unique bike share cyclists worldwide (806,200 bicycles × 365) although some estimates are much.

 It was found—in cities like Paris and Copenhagen—that to have a major impact there had to be a high density of available bikes.
 Copenhagen has 2500 bikes which cannot be used outside the 9 km2 zone of the city centre (a fine of DKK 1000 applies to any user taking bikes across the canal bridges around the periphery).
 Since Paris's Vélib' programme operates with an increasing fee past the free first half-hour, users have a strong disincentive to take the bicycles out of the city centre.
 The distance between stations is only 300–400 m in inner city areas.